Mariana Trench Marine National Monument: Mariana Trench National Wildlife Refuge (Trench Unit)

 The Challenger Deep, located just outside the Trench Unit, is the deepest point in the Earth's oceans, deeper than the height of Mount Everest above sea level.
 It is five times longer than the Grand Canyon and includes some 78,956 sqmi of virtually unexplored underwater terrain.
 The Sirena Deep, about 6.6 miles beneath the surface, is the deepest point of the Mariana Trench Marine National Monument.

 Name of monument

-In a White House release the first word is pluralized as Marianas, in another seemingly official source it is named Mariana, and in some news reports it appeared as Marianas Marine National Monument, omitting the word "Trench".
-In common usage, the trench is alternatively named Marianas Trench or Mariana Trench.

-The actual text of the proclamation establishing it gives it the official name Marianas Trench Marine National Monument.
+While the actual text of the proclamation establishing it gives it the official name Marianas Trench Marine National Monument, it also refers to the trench as the Mariana Trench.
+Both NOAA and FWS websites call it Mariana Trench Marine National Monument, though older documents retain the plural spelling.
+Some news reports erroneously used the name Marianas Marine National Monument, omitting the word "Trench".